Adversarial Machine Learning: Bayesian Perspectives: Adversarial Machine Learning: A Review

+\cite{liu2018adv} adapted the idea of AT to Bayesian NNs, using the notion that incorporating randomness in the NN weights enhances their robustness.
+They propose training Bayesian NNs using mean-field variational inference.
+However, as in AT, instead of maximizing the evidence lower bound (ELBO) under the original training instances, they propose maximizing the ELBO under a worst-case attacker that chooses the best data manipulation inside a ball in a normed space.
+As with AT, this heuristic implicitly assumes full knowledge in the construction of the fictitious attacker, not taking into account the existing uncertainty.
+This may produce performance degradation when dealing with actual, unknown attackers.
+Finally, another relevant but more heuristic family of defenses is called \textit{adversarial logit pairing} \citep{kannan2018adversarial} in which logits of pairs of attacked and clean instances are encouraged to be the same, thus yielding the same prediction for both.

+All defenses presented assume full knowledge in the attacking models, leading to deterministic attacks.
+Taking into account existing uncertainties about adversaries would be crucial to produce sensible defenses.
+This is the goal of the Bayesian framework for AML presented in Section \ref{sec:wf}.

+{\bf Adversarial Reinforcenment Learning.} While there is considerable AML research in supervised and unsupervised learning, much less work is available in relation to reinforcement learning (RL).
+In it, adversarial aspects refer to the presence of agents whose decisions affect the reward perceived by our supported agent.
+The prevailing solution approach in standard RL is $Q$-learning \citep{sutton1998reinforcement}; its adaptation to large problems, deep Q-learning, has faced an incredible growth recently \citep{silver2017mastering}.
+It relies on models, such as convolutional NNs, to process input information.
+Consequently, the adversarial examples described above apply when fooling RL systems \citep{10.5555/3172077.3172414}.

+Single-agent RL methods fail in presence of other agents that interfere with their learning process, as they do not take into account the non-stationarity due to the other agents' actions: $Q$-learning may lead to sub-optimal results \citep{marl_over}.
+Thus, a deployed RL system must be able to reason about and forecast the adversaries' behavior.
+Several methods to enhance $Q$-learning in multiagent systems have been proposed, mostly focusing on adapting ideas from game theory into RL, mainly focusing on modeling the multiagent system through Markov games.
+Three well-known solutions \citep{tuyls2012multiagent} are minimax-$Q$ learning; Nash-$Q$ learning; and friend-or-foe-$Q$ learning, but these come with unrealistic CK assumptions or can only be applied in restrictive scenarios.

-We have provided an overview of key concepts in AML.
-Practically all ML methodologies have been touched upon from an adversarial perspective including, to quote a few approaches not mentioned above, logistic regression \citep{feng2014robust}; support vector machines \citep{biggio2012poisoning}; or latent Dirichlet allocations \citep{mei2015security}.
-As mentioned, it is very relevant from an applied point of view in areas like national security and cybersecurity.
-Of major importance in AML is the \texttt{cleverhans}\footnote{\url{https://github.com/tensorflow/cleverhans}} \citep{papernot2018cleverhans} library, built on top of the \texttt{tensorflow} framework, aimed at accelerating research in developing new attack threats and more robust defences for deep neural models.
+{\bf Further comments.} Practically all ML methods have been touched upon from an adversarial perspective.
+Of major importance in this field is the \texttt{cleverhans} \citep{papernot2018cleverhans} library, aimed at accelerating research in developing new attack threats and more robust defenses specifically for deep neural models.